w3f-community/asylum-ui/packages/game-developers-console/docs/testing-guide.md

 2. Import seeder account using `SEEDER_MNEMONIC`.

-3. Navigate to `http://localhost:3000` in the browser:
+3. Navigate to `http://localhost:3000` in the browser.

 4. Click `disconnected` button and connect to the local node:
    ![](img/screenshot-1.png)

-5. Click `connect wallet` button -> Select `Polkadot{.js} wallet` -> Select seeder account, which you imported before
+5. Click `connect wallet` button -> Select `Polkadot{.js} wallet` -> Select seeder account, which you have imported before:
    ![](img/screenshot-2.png)

-6. After that, you will see the list of games associated with the seeder account.
+6. After that, you will see the list of games associated with the seeder account:
    ![](img/screenshot-3.png)

-7. You can click `game overview` button and check game metadata, which is configured by the seed script
+7. You can click `game overview` button and check game metadata, which is configured by the seed script:
    ![](img/screenshot-4.png)

 #### Step 3: Configure Template and Interpretations: